-The thickness change due to vertical strain is the integral over the entire vertical column of the vertical strain component ε{zz} vertical gradient of the vertical displacement component $u_z(z)$ velocities v_z .
-Thus, we can calculate strain $\varepsilon{zz} = \partial u_z / \partial z$ for a 95 time period of Δt .
+Equation (3) states that the divergence of the volume flux in Eq.
+(1) can be expressed by the depth integrated vertical strain rate.
+However, we derive vertical displacements u_z from ApRES measurements instead of vertical velocities v_z .
+Thus, we can calculate strain $\varepsilon{zz} = \partial u_z/\partial z$ for a time period of Δt .
 Therefore, Eq.
-(3) needs to be reformulated as

-$$\Delta H{\varepsilon{zz}} = \int{0}^{H} \varepsilon{zz}(z) \, \mathrm{d}z.$$ with the change in ice thickness due to vertical strain ΔH{ε} .
+(3) needs to be reformulated as with the change in ice thickness due to vertical strain ΔH{ε} .
 Finally, the modified ice thickness evolution equation can be written as